 5. Sample the best farm-to-table cuisine

 Oh my, Sonoma is a foodie paradise, especially known for its high quality farm-to-table cuisine, and visiting the county’s restaurants is one of the top things to do in Sonoma County.
 It’s the kind of place where you can linger over meals, savouring all the fresh flavours and pairing them with local wines.
 Some of the best restaurants in Sonoma County include Backyard; The Girl & the Fig; Valette; and the Glen Ellen Star.
+And if you can’t get there right now, check out the online Sonoma cooking class in my guide to the best online cookery classes from around the world.

 6. Visit the farmers markets